reed-oliveira/KSS2K21/README.md

 hello and welcome

-this game is a parody based on real life events
+this game is a parody based on real life events, and also a small self-imposed exercise on layering timers

-open index.html on your browser of choice and enjoy :)
+open index.html on your browser of choice and enjoy, or go to https://reed-oliveira.github.io/KSS2K21/ :)